Jennifer03333333332/Soft-Rendering-Toolsets/Assignments/Scotty3D/docs/pathtracer/path_tracing.md

 # (Task 4) Path Tracing

-Up to this point, your renderer only computes object visibility using ray tracing.
-Now, we will simulate the complicated paths light can take through the scene, bouncing off many surfaces before eventually reaching the camera.
-Simulating this multi-bounce light is referred to as _global illumination_, and it is critical to producing realistic images, especially when specular surfaces are present.
+Up to this point, your renderer has only computed object visibility using ray tracing.
+Now, we will simulate the complicated paths that light can take throughout the scene, bouncing off many surfaces before eventually reaching the camera.
+Simulating this multi-bounce light is referred to as _global illumination_, and it is critical for producing realistic images, especially when specular surfaces are present.

 ---